hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Nice :-)

 [8:01:24](#16343712842808rKqab:gitter.im) <GalenIvanov (Galen Ivanov)>:
-I'm sure there is more elegant ways to do it í ½í¸„
+I'm sure there is more elegant ways to do it ğŸ˜„

 [9:04:11](#16343750512815sXukK:gitter.im) <toomasv>:
 Yet another: